 (View The Video)

-Today’s recipe is an updated version of the original chocolate dessert hummus, or brownie batter dip, that I’d originally posted back in July of 2011.
+Today’s recipe is an updated version of the original brownie batter dip that I’d originally posted back in July of 2011.
 Of course, by now the concept isn’t *quite* as crazy–although I still think calling it brownie batter dip sounds so much more appealing than saying it’s dessert hummus.